-The School Sustainability and Resilience Fund (SSRF) has been established by Bay of Plenty Regional Council (BOPRC) to raise awareness and understanding of climate change, resilience, hazards, and sustainability within our communities and/or to take action in these areas.
-The fund will provide support for educational institutions to setup projects related to climate change and hazards.
+The School Sustainability and Resilience Fund (SSRF) was established in 2022 by Bay of Plenty Regional Council to raise awareness and understanding of climate change, hazards, resilience and sustainability within local communities.

-A total of approximately $35,000 is available to be allocated to the fund with a maximum of $5,000 able to be allocated per successful project.
+A funding pool of over $100,000 is now available to be allocated to the fund with a maximum of $10,000 (excl GST) to be allocated per successful project.
 All applications that meet the eligibility criteria will be included in the voting process.
+Funding is allocated through participatory budgeting (voting) to determine which applications receive funding.

 The Voting Process